arezyhs/Interpolasi-Lagrange/README.md

 ## 🖼️ Visualization of Results

-The Lagrange interpolation visualization graph shows:
+The visualization graph for Lagrange interpolation includes:
-- **Original data points** as blue dots.
+- **Original data points** marked as blue dots.
-- **Interpolation polynomial** for each specified order as a smooth curve.
+- **Interpolation polynomials** for each specified order drawn as smooth curves.
-- **Prediction points** at the target `X` displayed as distinct symbols.
+- **Prediction points** at the target `X`, marked distinctly to show predicted values.
+- **Error Bound Curves** (for both finite difference and smooth curve methods), showing theoretical error bounds for each polynomial order.

-The graph provides a visual representation of the interpolation's fit to the data and shows the predicted values at the target point.
+This graph provides a clear illustration of how well each polynomial fits the data and where the predicted values lie in relation to the target.

 ---

 ## 📈 Usage Example

-To use Lagrange interpolation with this code:
+To use this code for Lagrange interpolation:
-1. Define the arrays `X` and `Y` with data points.
+1. Define `X` and `Y` arrays with data points.
 2. Set a target `X` point for prediction.
-3. Specify the desired interpolation order via `set_order`.
+3. Choose the interpolation order by setting `set_order`.

-The code will display prediction tables with `Y` and error values for each order, alongside a visualization of the interpolation and predicted points.
+The code will output tables of predictions and error metrics for each order and display a visualization showing interpolation curves and predicted points.

 ---